Maui Souvenir Shopping

 Lovely souvenirs are here in spades, primarily in the form of breezy island clothes and splendid pieces of jewelry.

 Aloha shirts that call to mind Elvis’s Blue Hawaii swing next to laidback-beach tees by Toes on the Nose.
-The women you hope to impress will also be contented: Sporty but elegant shirts are offered by Hawaiian Drift Tees, while dresses by Rainbow Joe will convince your best friend she best join you on your next Hawaiian excursion.
+The women you hope to impress will also be contented: Sporty but elegant shirts are offered by Hawaiian Drift Tees.
+At the same time, dresses by Rainbow Joe will convince your best friend that she best join you on your next Hawaiian excursion.

 Unsure of your loved one’s size?
 Go with a Maui sign.
 Retro landscapes—from hula dancers to longboarders—are recreated with a nod towards vintage glamour (and, lucky for you, cost less than $20).
 With locations in Wailea, Paia, Lahaina, and Maalaea, you’re bound to find something awesome for your house or closet.